dimanikulin/dimanikulin/incubator/WhereToPublish1.md

 - medium
 - reddit
 - quora
+- linkedin

+There will be a question - how to manage with several platforms especialy if have a lot of materials to publish.
-how to manage - is not big deal - to descrive table with columns resources adn lines like publication
+That is not big deal really.
+I created separate table with columns **platforms** adn lines like **publications**

 #######
 hackernoon